open-atmos/PySDM/paper/paper.md

   processes: condensational growth/evaporation, collisional growth, aqueous sulphur chemistry, as well as coupling of particle transport and vapour/heat budget with grid-discretised fluid flow.
-Recent efforts have culminated in a second release, which includes a variety of new processes for both liquid and ice-phase particles, performance enhancements such as adaptive time-stepping, as well as a broadened suite of examples which demonstrate, test, and motivate the use of the SDM for cloud modeling research.
 This paper outlines these subsequent developments in the "v2" releases of `PySDM` including three new processes (collisional breakup, immersion freezing, and surface-partitioning of organic aerosol components), initialisation framework for aerosol size and composition,